josh92708/nlp_lab/README.md

 Authors:
 - [Li Peng-Hsuan 李朋軒](https://jacobvsdanniel.github.io) (jacobvsdanniel [at] gmail.com)
+- Lai Hong-Sheng 賴鴻昇 (b08611048 [at] ntu.edu.tw)

 ## Overview

 - Solve Natural Language Processing (NLP) tasks
-- Apply Large Language Models (LLM)
+- Apply Large Language Models (LLM) with prompting methods
 - Intended for beginners
   - The source codes are short: be expected to understand them fully.
   - Be expected to develop your own program.